Q & A with Andrew Templeton of Tuple Labs about continuous learning with AWS

 They have, in measurable ways.
 While I had good example work and references before, I did not have anything to help market my skills to people who don’t know me.
 Because I sat for, and passed, all of my exams in quick succession (11 days), the effect was easy to see.
 Within days of publishing my certifications to LinkedIn, I began receiving inbound leads and requests for expertise from people who had discovered my profile through search.

-With regards to which tracks have been beneficial on a day-to-day basis, the AWS Certified DevOps Engineer Professional exam’s subject materials and skills have helped the most.
+With regards to which tracks have been beneficial on a day-to-day basis, the AWS Certified DevOps Engineer Professional exam’s subject materials and skills have helped the most, even if you do not want necessarily to become a DevOps engineer.
 In terms of the actual certification benefitting my career, I could not say for certain, since I experimented by getting and advertising them all at once.

 You are heavily focused on AWS projects right now.
 What methods are you using to continually learn new skills?